Get 20% Lifetime Off on all plans

 Conclusion

 The migration took 3 weeks of engineering time and saved us $35,000/year.
-More importantly, it simplified our architecture and improved performance.
+More importantly, it simplified our architecture, reduced operational complexity, and actually improved performance.

-Not every workload is suitable for pgvector — if you need billion-scale vectors with sub-10ms latency, dedicated vector databases still make sense.
-But for most applications, pgvector is the pragmatic choice.
+Not every workload is suitable for pgvector.
+If you need billion-scale vectors with sub-10ms latency, dedicated vector databases still make sense.
+But for most applications — especially those already using PostgreSQL — pgvector is the pragmatic choice.

 See Our Tech Stack →